um-cloudtest1/Assignment8_backends/README.md

 2. Use the AWS cli to show the objects in the S3 bucket.
 You might want to use the “--recursive” option.  (deliverable)
 3. Use the AWS cli to copy the terraform.tf state file to the file “terraform.tfstate.remote” file in your local directory.
 4. Use the AWS cli to show the names of the objects in the DynamoDB table. (deliverable)
-5. Change the “backup.tf” file to one that specifies a “local” backend.
+5. Change the “backend.tf” file to one that specifies a “local” backend.
 Do “tf init -migrate-state”.
 What happened?
 You should how have a “terraform.tfstate” file.
 Copy (don’t move) it to “terraform.tfstate.local”.
 Then change back to the S3 backend.tf file.
 What happened?  (deliverable)
 Do a “terraform destroy” in the directory that uses the backend.
 Do a “terraform destroy” in the directory that creates the backend.
 What steps did you need to do to delete the S3 bucket?  (deliverable)
 Deliverables: